Abstract

 Board

-The Feature Focused board is split into multiple columns.
+The Feature Focused board is split into multiple columns (or swimlanes if using a virtual board, see below).
 Each column is either a single feature with a header containing feature information or a group column containing loose defect tickets.
 The group columns are either Approved Defects (defect tickets that have been approved to work on), Critical Defects (defect tickets with a critical timeline), or Backlog which holds both feature and defect tickets not yet ready to be worked on.
 The feature columns can move around the board while the group columns are set at specific places.

 Within the feature columns there is the header and a prioritized list of technical tickets.
 The feature header contains information for the tracking of the entire feature.
 This includes feature title, ticket/feature number, and due date (or date based on estimated time).
 Each technical ticket and defect ticket shows (at minimum) its title, ticket number, status, assignee, and (is active) flag; an active flag signifies that the ticket is having problems that the team should actively be attempting to fix.
 Technical tickets within features remain no matter what their status is (to retain visibility), while tickets in the group columns disappear off the board once they are in a resolved state (being “cleared off the board”).

-Work flows from right to left, keeping the more important work to the left of the less important work.
-While this flow is backwards from most styles, the majority of languages ready from left to right so this keeps the most important items at the top-left side, and first to be seen.
+The board attempts to display the more important work to the left of the less important work.
+While this flow is backwards from most styles, most languages read from left to right, so this assists the development team in finding the most important items to work on first.
 The left-most column is the Critical Defects group column.
-This column should remain empty unless there is a critical defect that stops all other work until it is completed and cleared off the board.
+This column should remain empty unless there is a critical defect that stops all other work.

 After the Critical Defect column are the In-Progress Features section for the team to actively work on.
 Depending on the size of the team, this can be from two (2) to four (4) features.
-Like Kanban’s WIP limits, the team should restrict the number of features the team can work on simultaneously to promote getting the features completed.
-These In-Progress features are prioritized highest importance on the left and least important on the right.
+Similar to Kanban’s Work-in-progress (WIP) limits, the team should restrict the number of features allowed to better promote completing the current features.
+This means that the number of team members acting as architects is also limited by the column number.

 Next to the In-Progress features is the Approved Defects group column.
 This column contains defects the team has been approved to work on if no other feature work is available.
 No more than five (5) to eight (8) defect tickets should be in this column at any given time and the backlog of defects helps determine if a new feature is put in progress or if the team spends extra time clearing out the Approved Defects column.